NoahScally/JsTraining/README.md

 # lesson

-## 09-DOM
+## 11-Arrays-and-Loops

 ### tools/skills learned
-- utlized dom(document object model) to gather elements from webpage and utlized them in JS code.
+- Concepts: using js to generate HTML, Json Objects,
 - structure: seperation of js, css, and html into differnet documents.
-- querySelect(), getELementbyID()
+- querySelect()